alexandrotapiaflores/blockchain_users_generator/README.md

-# Generate ramdom users with blockchain information included
+# Generate random users with blockchain information included

 ## Example of use